DavidJCobb/pokeemerald/lu-docs/research/the battle system/battle types - BattleStruct.md

 Reset to 0 at the start of the battle by `BattleStartClearSetData`, and then managed by the `getexp` [battle script command](/src/battle_script_commands.c).

-The `getexp` command is a state machine: it relies on a counter (stored in `gBattleScripting.getexpState`) to amortize its work across multiple frames.
+The `getexp` command is a [latent function](./battle%20concepts.md#latent): it relies on a counter (stored in `gBattleScripting.getexpState`) to spread its work across multiple frames.
 On frame 2, it checks if the current battle is a Wild battle, if [battler ID](./battle%20concepts.md#battler-id) 0 isn't fainted, and if `wildVictorySong` is false.
 If so, then it calls `BattleStopLowHPSound()`, sets the current background music to `MUS_VICTORY_WILD`, and increments `wildVictorySong` to true.

 It shouldn't be possible for `getexp` state 2 to run a second time except in a Double Battle, but Wild Double Battles aren't implemented.
 If hypothetically they were, then the `wildVictorySong` variable would prevent `getexp` from accidentally restarting the music when you faint the second Wild Pokemon.
 Someone at Game Freak may have been planning ahead.